 QUESTION: Why online?

-Throughout its fifteen year history, the Masters program has traditionally been offered through a weekend cohort approach in the Maryland metropolitan area.
+Throughout its fifteen year history, the Masters program has traditionally been offered through a weekend cohort approach in the central Maryland metropolitan district.
 Due to the growing needs of professionals without available access to a graduate degree and the busy schedules of our students, the program has transitioned to an on-line format with one required face-to-face orientation.

 There are ten required courses that make up the 30 credit program.
 Two courses will be offered online every semester in a sequential order.
 If a student completes all requirements, the program will take 2½ years to finish.